Ami Vashi

 Ami Vashi is an Indian model, dancer and beauty pageant titleholder.
-She won the Femina Miss India title in 2003 and represented India in the Miss World 2003 competition where and was placed fourth out of five finalists.
+She won the Femina Miss India title in 2003 and represented India in the Miss World 2003 competition where she was placed fourth out of five finalists.

 Family

 Her father is Jay Prakash and her mother is Bhadra Vashi.

 Personal information

 Vashi grew up in Los Angeles.
 She currently divides her time between Pasadena in California and Mumbai.
 She is a graduate of the University of Southern California.

 Career

 In addition to her fashion-related work, Vashi practices Indian classical dance and yoga and is involved in various community service initiatives in the Los Angeles area and in India.